Construction is underway on King’s Township-Wide Recreation Centre, a multi-partner project with an opening date set for 2024.

 In May 2021, the Government of Canada announced it is investing over $21.1 million in the Township of King’s Township-Wide Recreation Centre project through the Community, Culture and Recreation Infrastructure Stream of the Investing in Canada plan.
 The Government of Ontario is providing over $17.6 million.

-The Township of King is providing over $20 million, mostly through development charges, with another $16 million contributed by developers as community benefits.
+The Township of King is providing $8 million from reserves, $23 million through development charges, with another $16 million being contributed by developers as community benefits.

 About the Centre